tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how-to-set-up-clean-python-development-environments-using-pip-and-virtualenv.md

 ```

 Now we can create a virtual environment for our project.
 However, before we do
-that let me give you a suggestion create a separate directory in your home
+that let me give you a suggestion: create a separate directory for storing all
-directory for storing all your virtual environments and give each virtual
+your virtual environments and give each virtual environment a descriptive name.
-environment a descriptive name.
-If you are anything like me you will end up
+If you are anything like me you will end up having at least one virtual
-having at least one virtual environment for each project you are working on.
+environment for each project you are working on.

-Assuming that you are now in your newly created ``~/virtualenv`` directory, run
+Assuming that you are now in your newly created directory, run the command
-the command below.
+below.

 ```bash
 $ virtualenv awesome